HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Shopping for air filters doesn’t need to be hard.
 Unfortunately, it is a little more complicated than it should be.
 With different filter ratings invented by various institutions, it can be difficult to decipher exactly which air filter rating you should use.

-In this article, we’ll discuss the MPR rating scale and help you figure out what MPR filter rating you should use in your home’s HVAC system.
+In this article, I’ll discuss the MPR rating scale and help you figure out what MPR filter rating you should use in your home’s HVAC system.

 What MPR filter do you need?